Robfaldo/CV/README.md

 - Law (LLB)
 - 2.1

-## Non-technical experience (competencies demonstrated in bold)
+## Non-technical experience

 **Oasis HR** (Nov '17 to May '18)
 *Internal Recruiter (part-time contract)*\
 After deciding to career change and moving back to the UK, I was rehired by Oasis HR on a part-time contract.
 During this time I spent about 1-2 days a week learning to code.<br>
 Highlights:
 * I partnered with 4 directors on a 6 months project to hire 2 senior recruiters to join their team.
-We revamped their employer branding and saved over £18k in agency fees. ###__Teamwork, Stakeholder engagement, Project management__
+We revamped their employer branding and saved over £18k in agency fees.__Teamwork, Stakeholder engagement, Project management__

 **Bloomberg LP (New York, US based)** (Aug '16 to Sept '17)
 *Experienced Hire Technical Recruiter*\